epfl-dlab/quotebank-toolkit/README.md

 ```
 3. Download the quotation-centric Quotebank from [Zenodo](https://zenodo.org/record/4277311) into `data/quotes`.
 You only need to download the files whose name follows the format `quotes-YYYY.json.bz2`.
 4. Download the data required to run the scripts.
 The data is available on [drive](https://drive.google.com/file/d/1svi0ILAL9JIZ9llncSOlTqfZTYbpCLe0/view?usp=sharing).
-5. Unzip the data into `quotebank-toolkit/data`.
+5. Unzip the data into `data`.
 6. You can run the scripts in a Conda environment or a Docker container.
 If you want to run the scripts in a Conda environment, please see [Conda environment instructions](#conda-environment-instructions).
 Otherwise, see [Docker container instructions](#docker-container-instructions).
 7. For the details about the scripts and their respective arguments, please see [Script-specific instructions](#script-specific-instructions).

 ### Conda environment instructions
 1. Install [Anaconda](https://www.anaconda.com/products/distribution#download-section) (64-bit Python 3.9 version)
-2. Setup the virtual environment named `quotoolbox` to install all the required dependencies by running the command
+2. Setup the virtual environment named `quotebank-toolkit` to install all the required dependencies by running the command

 ```
-conda env create -f quotoolbox.yml
+conda env create -f quotebank_toolkit.yml
 ```
 4. Activate the installed environment
 ```
-conda activate quotoolbox
+conda activate quotebank-toolkit
 ```

 ### Docker container instructions
 1. Install [Docker](https://docs.docker.com/get-docker/).
-2. Pull the Quotoolbox Docker image `maculjak/quotoolbox` from DockerHub by running
+2. Pull the `maculjak/quotebank-toolkit` Docker image  from DockerHub by running
 ```
-docker pull maculjak/quotoolbox
+docker pull maculjak/quotebank-toolkit
 ```
-3. Run the Quotoolbox Docker container by running
+3. Run the Docker container by using
 ```
-docker run -it -v $(pwd):/quotoolbox maculjak/quotoolbox
+docker run -it -v $(pwd):/quotebank-toolkit maculjak/quotebank-toolkit
 ```
 This command will run the container and start a new `bash` shell inside it with all the dependencies installed.
-The folder `quotoolbox` will be created inside the container and bind it with the current working directory.
+The folder `quotebank-toolkit` will be created inside the container and bind it with the current working directory.
 This will make the scripts and data accessible from the container.
 4. Position yourself inside the `quotebank-toolkit` directory by running
 ```
 cd quotebank-toolkit